 In my youth science was more important to me than either man or God.
 I worshipped science.
 Its advance had surpassed man's wildest dreams.
 It took many years for me to discover that science, with all its brilliance, lights only a middle chapter of creation.
 I saw the aircraft I loved destroying the civilization I expected it to save.
 Now I understand spiritual truth is more essential to a nation than the mortar in its cities walls.
 For when the actions of a people are undergirded by spiritual truth, there is safety.
 When spiritual truths are rejected, it is only a matter of time before civilization will collapse.
 We must understand spiritual truths and apply them to our modern life.
 We must draw strength from the almost forgotten virtues of simplicity, humility, contemplation, and prayer.
 It requires a dedication beyond science, beyond self, but the rewards are great and it is our only hope.

-In the New Testament the Old Testament usage is there, but the Greek usage is much closer to the modern English usage.
+In the New Testament, the Old Testament usage is there, but the Greek usage is much closer to the modern English usage.
 "Truth" in the New Testament means, "reality," "genuine," and "authentic facts."
 It is reality as contrasted to what is false, what is imagination, or what is mere appearance.
 Truth in the New Testament is almost always seen as that which is in accordance with or in harmony with God's purpose.
 As when Jesus says, "I am truth."
-He means that what I say and do is always in harmony with God's purpose.
+He means, "What I say and do is always in harmony with God's purpose."
 He embodied it.

-In two previous sermons, we spent some time in Jeremiah 5 and I did that because it painted a rather vivid picture of how bad things got in Judah just before they went into captivity.
+In two previous sermons, we spent some time in Jeremiah 5 and I did that because it painted a rather vivid picture of how bad things got in Judea just before the Jews went into captivity.
 It also showed us something that each one of us has to consider very carefully and that is there is a perversity in human nature that would rather hear lies than truth.